Oxsomi/core3/docs/OxC3_tool.md

 ## Show GPU/graphics device info

 It can also be used to print GPU info regarding devices that support OxC3 and what their features are.
-It uses the currently active graphics API (be it DirectX12 or Vulkan).
+It uses the currently active graphics API if statically linked (be it DirectX12 or Vulkan) or shows all available APIs and their devices when dynamically linked.

 `OxC3 graphics devices` will show all OxC3 compatible devices with minimal info (such as VRAM, LUID/UUID).

 `graphics devices -entry 0 -count 0` can be used to show detailed info about all OxC3 devices.
 Not mentioning `-count` with `-entry` is the same as `-count 1` (0 means 'remainder').

+`--verbose` can be used to show the full details of all GPU devices.

+When dynamically linked, `-graphics-api X` can be used to show only the devices for a certain api, for example `vulkan` or `d3d12`.
+It can also be combined for example `vulkan,d3d12` or `all`. `native` can also be used to specify the one that's native on the current system (Windows = d3d12, otherwise vulkan).

 ## File inspect